sebastian-philipp/r-tree/README.md

 > [!NOTE]
 >
-> R-trees are self-valancing and as such can only be spine-strict.
+> R-trees are self-balancing and as such can only be spine-strict.

 Featuring: